top of page

 The second most important question to ask is:

 "Do you have any neck stiffness, soreness, or pain?"
 If the answer is no, then the likelihood of the issue being neck related goes down but does not disappear.
-This is where a comprehensive evaluation becomes most important.
+This is where a comprehensive evaluation becomes most important to differentiate type of vertigo.

 Understanding cervicogenic dizziness requires a deep dive into the anatomy of the upper portion of the neck, known as the CranioCervical Junction (CCJ).
 This region plays a crucial role in maintaining balance and orientation.

-In this article, we'll explore the symptoms, causes, and treatment options for cervicogenic dizziness, often called cervical vertigo.
+In this article, we'll explore the symptoms, causes, and treatment options for cervicogenic dizziness, often called cervical vertigo, benign paroxysmal positional vertigo, cervicogenic vertigo, or cervical dizziness.

 can neck pain cause dizziness, neck exercises for vertigo, cervical vertigo exercises, cervicogenic dizziness exercises, chronic cervical neck pain, cervical spine pain, c spine neck, cervical tightness and dizziness jaw ear pain, cervicogenic headache, headache dizzy tired, vertigo specialists near me, best doctor for vertigo near me, when to see a doctor for dizziness

 Cervicogenic dizziness is a complex condition.
 It's characterized by a sensation of unsteadiness and imbalance originating from the neck.
-This form of dizziness is often associated with neck stiffness, soreness, and pain.
+Cervical symptoms dizziness is often associated with neck stiffness, soreness, and pain.
 Hence, it's sometimes referred to as neck dizziness.
 This inclusion is critical for an accurate understanding and diagnosis.

 Cervicogenic dizziness is often linked with abnormal neck movement or position.
 This dizziness occurs because the neck's sensors (proprioceptors) provide incorrect information to the brain.
 As a result, the brain can struggle with balance and spatial orientation.

 This condition is different from other types of dizziness.
-Unlike vestibular dizziness, which is related to the inner ear organs, cervicogenic dizziness is due to cervical spine problems.
+Unlike vestibular dizziness, which is related to the inner ear, cervicogenic dizziness is associated with issues in the cervical spine.
 Understanding its unique origin helps in tailored management approaches.

 can a trapped nerve cause vertigo

 Cervicogenic dizziness, or neck dizziness, can present with various symptoms, often making diagnosis challenging.
 Recognizing the specific signs is essential for proper identification.
+Thorough evaluation of the head and neck, including, but not limited to, analysis of: range of motion, neck muscles, eye movements, and the vestibular system, is recommended.
 Common symptoms include:

 • Unsteadiness when standing or walking.